CADDEN becomes an official distributor of CHASING ROVs in France

 This technology captures millions of data to form a point cloud to represent the studied 3D environment with additional data such as position and shape.
 Lidars cover ranges from a few meters to a kilometer depending on the model.

-The use case of the lidar will determine the wavelength of the laser.
+The use case of the Lidar will determine the wavelength of the laser.
 In the context of 3D mapping or obstacle detection, our Lidars operate at wavelengths between 900 and 1550 nm.

 Following each laser pulse, a Lidar can pick up several echoes in return, depending on the type of environment in which it is located (bicycle, tree, building, floor, paint, etc.).
 Each laser pulse received back by the laser sensor reflected back on different surfaces at different distances.